phariscope/MultiTenant/README.md

 In a Symfony controller, follow these steps:
 1. Inject `EntityManagerResolver` into your controller’s constructor.
 2. Retrieve the tenant-specific entity manager within your route action.
+3. create database and schema for a tenant if database does not exist for this tenant
+4. Enjoy...

 For example, assuming you have a `tenant_id` in your request or session: